 OCD involves intrusive thoughts, images, or feelings, known as obsessions—these are what lead to fear and compulsive behaviors.
 A person with thanatophobia may not have intrusive thoughts at all.
 Instead, they will experience intense anxiety or panic when directly confronting stimuli related to their fear.
 The graveyard, for example, is a phobic stimulus that may trigger fear in someone with thanatophobia.
 For someone with OCD, it may result in obsessions about getting an illness that will lead to death, or an intrusive thought like “You took a breath when you drove by the graveyard, so someone you love will die.”

-Common obsessions about death
+Common obsessions about death include:

-Some other common obsessions about death include:
+- Common obsessions about death

 - Fear about the dying process